roy-ganz/toql/book/src/5-query-language/4-filter.md

 - Strings and enum arguments are enclosed with single quotes.
 - Boolean arguments are expressed with numbers 0 and 1.

+To use a field only for filtering, but not for selection, hide it with a dot: `.age gt 50, .book_reviewed eq 1`

+#### Example
+    id, book_published eq 1, .age gt 50

+ is typically translated into (using canonical aliases)

+    SELECT user.id, user_book.id, user_book.published FROM User user JOIN Book user_book ON (user.book_id = user_book.id) WHERE user_book.published = 1 AND  user.age > 50

 ## Filter operations